rm-hull/TR4-monitor/README.md

 pipenv install -d
 ```

-6. Run the monitor using the pygame emulator (use `-h` to see all flags):
+6. Run the monitor using the pygame display emulator (use `-h` to see all flags):
 ```
-pipenv run python tr4_monitor/main.py --emulator=pygame
+pipenv run python tr4_monitor/main.py -f conf/pygame.conf
 ```

 ## Pin-outs